General Admissions Criteria

 Dual Credit students must complete an HCC admission application and submit an official high school transcript indicating PLAN, PSAT, TAKS, STAAR SAT, and/or ACT test scores (or bring the official test score report if test scores do not appear on the high school transcript).
 Dual Credit students are also allowed to take the Texas Success Initiative (TSI) Assessment to qualify for college courses taught as dual credit.
 Academic Dual Credit Courses: To be eligible for academic dual credit courses, high school students must pass the applicable areas of a Texas Success Initiative.
 The student may be exempt from state mandated TSI testing if the student meets the qualifying standards on applicable areas of the SAT, ACT, PLAN, PSAT, or qualifying STAAR scores by subject.
 Students may take college level courses related to the area(s) of the test they pass.
 A student must also meet institutional course prerequisites.
 Dual Credit students must take only courses that apply directly to their pathway and degree plan.

 Texas law does not impose limitations on the number of classes a dual credit student may take.
 However, Houston Community College recommends that students taking more than two classes per semester possess a 3.0 or higher-grade point average in high school coursework.
 Dual Credit students, like all college students, are responsible for purchasing required textbooks and other essential course materials.
 The exception is in cases where the high school provides textbooks.
 All Dual Credit instructional material is based on the recommendation of the academic or workforce department.
 The Houston Community College Board of Trustees has waived tuition and fees for dual credit students residing within the taxing district (In-District) of the College.
 Students outside (Out of District) taxing districts may take dual credit classes at a cost of $65.00 per course (which is subject to change).
 If taught in the high school, the dual credit class must be composed solely of dual credit and/or college credit students, not traditional high school students.
+The most up-to-date information on a given dual credit program cn be found in the MOUs for each respective program.

 For Dual Credit courses, grading criteria allow faculty the opportunity to award high school and college credit based on the student’s performance.
 For further information, contact any HCC College P-16 Director at one of the college locations.
 Contact information is available at www.hccs.edu/programs/dual-credit/